 The Holden philosophers were hard at work in 1968.
 Maybe they were chatting a bit with their GM cohorts back in Detroit a bit too.
 Which is where the Brougham’s Chevy 307 V8 and Powerglide originated.
 Although that was replaced by Holden’s own 308 V8 a year or two later.

-The Great Brougham Epoch; a global phenomena.
+The Great Brougham Epoch; a global phenomenon.
 Now I just need to find me one of those NSU Ro80 Broughams.

-BTW, the Holden Brougham wasn’t the first with these kind of proportions:
+BTW, the Holden Brougham wasn’t the first with these kinds of proportions: